MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/developer-program-overview.md

 # Choosing an Xbox Live developer program

-To enable a game with Xbox Live, you join the Xbox Live Creators Program, or join the Xbox Live Managed Partners Program as an ID@Xbox Managed Partner.
+To enable a game with Xbox Live, you join the Xbox Live Creators Program or the ID@Xbox Program.

 ## Summary of the programs